ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 The tabular processor [VisiCalc](https://en.wikipedia.org/wiki/VisiCalc) was another killer application.
 It promoted the distribution of the [Apple II](https://en.wikipedia.org/wiki/Apple_II_series) computers.
 In the same way, free compilers for C, Fortran and Pascal languages help Unix OS to become popular in university circles.

 There was the killer application behind each of the modern OS families.
-This application gives the OS the initial success.
-Further distribution of the OS happens thanks to the [network effect](https://en.wikipedia.org/wiki/Network_effect).
+This application gave these OSes the initial success.
+Further distribution of the OS happened thanks to the [network effect](https://en.wikipedia.org/wiki/Network_effect).
 This effect means that developers tend to choose the most widespread computing platforms for their new applications.

 What are the differences between the OS families?
 Windows and Linux are remarkable because they do not depend on the hardware.
 It means that you can install them on any modern PC or laptop. macOS runs on Apple computers only.
 If you want to use macOS on different hardware, you would need the unofficial [modified version](https://en.wikipedia.org/wiki/Hackintosh) of OS.